Rene Pinto Player Props: Rays vs. Guardians

-Rene Pinto -- 0-for-3 in his most recent game -- will be in action for the Tampa Bay Rays versus the Cleveland Guardians, with Xzavion Curry on the mound, on August 11 at 6:40 PM ET.
+On Saturday, Rene Pinto (on the back of going 0-for-3) and the Tampa Bay Rays play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Cardinals.
+He had a hitless showing in his most recent game (0-for-3) against the Cardinals.

 Rene Pinto Game Info & Props vs. the Guardians